 A 1000 acre orchard with pick your own pumpkins, apples and a variety of fruit.
 It has been an active orchard since 1920.
 They have been making apple cider since the 1970s.
 They have pick your own starting with strawberries in early June and continuing with cherries, peaches, apples, and then pumpkins from late August throughout October.
 Their pumpkin location address is 1460 West Leesport Rd., Leesport, PA 19533.
 They are 8 miles north of Reading.

 Paul’s Pumpkin Patch - Fairmount City, PA

-Not opening in 2016.
+Open Wednesday through Sunday this fall.
 Enjoy pumpkin picking at Stahlman Farms starting in mid-September.
-Farm Fun Pass is $5 and includes hayride (weekends), barnyard zoo, hay mountain, corn box, barrel train ride and pumpkin maze.
+Farm Fun Pass includes hayride (weekends), barnyard zoo, hay mountain, corn box, barrel train ride and pumpkin maze.
 Evening hayrides that are “not too scary” are available with a storyteller to set the scene.
-Open Wednesday through Sunday.
 The address is 175 Marks Lane, Fairmount City, PA 16224.

 Paulus Farm Market - Mechanicsburg, PA

 A u pick pumpkin patch on Saturdays and Sundays beginning in September 15th.
 Tractor-pulled hayrides, corn maze (approximately ten minutes to navigate), hay play area, slide and climb area, mini straw maze, farm animals and fun fort greenhouse included in the per person farm admission.
 Additional charge for pumpkins and the pumpkin chunker.
 The location is at 1216 S. York St., Mechanicsburg, PA 17055.
 This is 10 miles southeast of Harrisburg.

 Risser-Marvel Farm Market - Annville, PA